 How do I apply for Social Security Disability benefits?

-To apply for SSDI benefits, you can go online at ssa.gov and click on the Disability tab to apply, or you can contact your local Social Security office to apply.
-If you do not have the phone number to your local Social Security office, then call the national Social Security number at 800-772-1213.
+To apply for Social Security Disability Insurance benefits, you can go online at SSA.Gov to file, or you can contact your local Social Security office to apply.
+If you do not have the phone number to your local Social Security office, then you can call the national Social Security number at tel: (800) 772-1213.
 An attorney can also assist with the application.

 What should I expect after I file my application?

-Expect the Social Security Administration (SSA) to take anywhere from three to seven months to make a decision on your application.
-Unfortunately, because most applications are denied, the majority of applicants often wait anywhere from 18 months to three years for their claim to resolve.
+It will take Social Security Administration (SSA) on average 4 to 8 months to make a decision on your application.
+Unfortunately, because most applications are denied, the majority of applicants will often wait anywhere from 1.5 to almost 3 years on average for their claim to resolve.

 If your application is denied, then you can file an appeal.
 You can have an attorney do this for you.
-Once the appeal is filed, it will take SSA approximately two to six months to make another decision.
-This level is called the reconsideration level.
-Unfortunately, at least 80% of claims get denied at this level.
+Once the appeal is filed, it will take SSA on average 3 to 6 months to make another decision.
+Unfortunately, approximately 88% of claims are denied at this reconsideration level.

-If your application is denied again, then you can file a second appeal, which will be the request for a hearing before an administrative law judge (ALJ).
+If your application is denied again, then you can file a second appeal which will be the request for a Hearing before an Administrative Law Judge (ALJ).
 An attorney should also be able to do this for you.
-Once you file this second appeal, it will take SSA approximately nine to 19 months to schedule you a hearing before an ALJ.
+Once you file this second appeal, it will take SSA on average 10 to 16 months to schedule you a Hearing before an ALJ.
 The wait time to see an ALJ greatly varies per person and depends on a lot of factors.
-Most people with an attorney will win their claim before an ALJ at the hearing level.
+Most people with an attorney will win their claim before an ALJ at the Hearing level.

 Why should I hire an attorney?

-No one is required to hire an attorney to make a SSDI claim.
-However, an attorney can certainly help make the process easier, identify the legal issues in your case, strengthen your claim, help you obtain the maximum benefits, make appropriate arguments and take necessary action.
-Plus, there are no upfront fees to hire an attorney.
+No one is required to hire an attorney, however, an attorney can certainly help make the process easier, identify the legal issues in your case, strengthen your claim, help you obtain the maximum benefits, make appropriate arguments, and take necessary action.
+Plus, there are no upfront fees to hiring an attorney.
 An attorney only gets paid if your claim gets approved and you receive benefits.

 If you are still unsure whether to hire an attorney, you should ask for a free consultation from an experienced attorney to find out what your best options are.